edahanoam/TOEFL-iBT-2025/README.md

 - I struggled with the summary question -- this strategy was a game changer for me:
   [https://www.youtube.com/watch?v=LuLfdP8ft2Mhttps://www.youtube.com/watch?v=LuLfdP8ft2M](https://www.youtube.com/watch?v=LuLfdP8ft2Mhttps://www.youtube.com/watch?v=LuLfdP8ft2M)

+- Make sure to select the institutions you want to send your TOEFL scores to before test day (by 10:00 PM local time) -- you can choose up to four institutions for free, and you won’t be able to add them afterward without paying extra.

 **Personal note:**
   I took the test in October 2025, after studying for less than two weeks.
 I aimed for 100+ overall and 27+ in Speaking.